fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-Strings are immutable, meaning we can\'t change[]{#id326107848 .indexterm} the values.
+Strings are immutable, meaning we can\'t change the values.
 Refer to the given example:

 ```